-It totally sucks to buy a used iPhone in order to save as much money as you can and end up with a blacklisted iPhone.
+It totally sucks to buy a used iPhone in order to save as much money as you can and end up with a blacklisted IMEI.

-So let’s see how someone can unlock/unblacklist an iPhone and what to watch out before getting any service.
+So let’s see how someone can unblacklist or unlock blacklisted iPhone and what to watch out before getting any service.

 Updated on 05/07/2019

 Back in the distant 2003, Australia decided that something had to be done to tackle the growing cell phone theft.

 This is how the first Blacklist was created so if the original owner reported a phone was stolen on a mobile network, it could no longer be used in Australia.